Meet the Team

 She now freelances for both print and digital media, writing about technology and CE for such outlets as InStyle, Sports Illustrated, Details, Men’s Journal and Family Circle.
 In addition, she covers travel, food, wine and spirits, and design for Conde Nast Travel, Lonely Planet’s Budget Travel and NY Family.

-Natasha Stokes has been a technology writer for more than 5 years covering consumer tech issues, digital privacy and cybersecurity.
-She is also the features editor at TOP10VPN where she covers online censorship and surveillance that impact the lives of people around the world.
-Her work has appeared on BBC Worldwide, CNN, Time and Travel+Leisure.
+Natasha Stokes has been a technology writer for more than 7 years covering consumer tech issues, digital privacy and cybersecurity.
+As the features editor at TOP10VPN, she covered online censorship and surveillance that impact the lives of people around the world.
+Her work has also appeared on BBC Worldwide, CNN, Time and Travel+Leisure.

 Stewart Wolpin has been writing about consumer electronics for more than 35 years, including news, reviews, analysis and history, and has attended and covered nearly 50 Consumer Electronic Shows and around a dozen IFA shows in Berlin.
 For the Consumer Technology Association (CTA), he is an elector for and writes the official biographies of the annual CT Hall of Fame inductees, and is the keeper of the industry’s official history.